-1. Indicators: Conditions in Reception Facilities 1.
-Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places? □ Yes ⊠ Note: 2.
-What is the average length of stay of asylum seekers in the reception centres?
-Adults Unaccompanied children 90 days 231 days 3.
-Are unaccompanied children ever accommodated with adults in practice? 🗌 Yes  No
+Indicators: Conditions in Reception Facilities Are there instances of asylum seekers not having access to reception accommodation to the second secon dation because ☐ Yes ⊠ No 2.
+What is the average length of stay of asylum seekers in the reception centres? ❖ Adults ❖ Unaccompanied children 150 days 222 days 3.
+Are unaccompanied children ever accommodated with adults in practice? ☐ Yes ⊠ No

-The main form of accommodation used during admissibility, including Dublin, and accelerated procedures in national territory are CPR's reception centres while in the regular procedure and at appeal stage as well as in the case of relocation is private accommodation (see Types of Accommodation).
+The main form of accommodation used during admissibility, including Dublin, and accelerated procedures in national territory were CPR's (funded) private accommodation and reception centres while in the regular procedure and at appeal stage as well as in the case of relocation was private accommodation (see Types of Accommodation).
 There is currently no regular system of reception monitoring in place.

-The ISS is the competent authority for the licensing and monitoring of reception centres, including for asylum seekers.
-The quality standards applicable to collective accommodation facilities have been laid down by the ISS in detail regarding temporary reception centres for children at risk (such as the CACR).
-Furthermore, the law provides for specific standards regarding housing in kind for asylum seekers, and children at risk such as unaccompanied children in particular.
-The specific material reception standards of the CAR and CACR are encapsulated in the underlying bilateral MOUs (see Types of Accommodation) and their internal regulations.
+The ISS is among the competent authorities for the licensing and is responsible for the monitoring and provision of technical support to the operation of reception centres, including for asylum seekers.357 The applicable rules to collective accommodation facilities have been laid down by the ISS regarding temporary reception centres for children at risk (such as the CACR).358 Furthermore, the law provides for specific standards regarding housing in kind for asylum seekers,359 and children at risk such as unaccompanied children in particular.360 The specific material reception standards of the CAR and CACR are encapsulated in the underlying bilateral MOUs (see Types of Accommodation) and their internal regulations.